woll/rsnapshot-herder/TUTORIAL.md

   sudo ssh backup@<client> date
 ```

+8) Repeat 5-7 in reverse to allow the 'backup' user on the client to connect to the server without requiring a password: Create a key on the client.
+Add that key to the 'backup' user's ssh authorized_keys file on the server.
+Check it works.

-8) On the client, create a 'sudoers.d/backup' file (using `sudo visudo -f /etc/sudoers.d/backup` or the command below) for the 'backup' user, to restrict the 'backup' user to run 'rsync' as sudo:
+9) On the client, create a 'sudoers.d/backup' file (using `sudo visudo -f /etc/sudoers.d/backup` or the command below) for the 'backup' user, to restrict the 'backup' user to run 'rsync' as sudo:
 ```
   sudo tee /etc/sudoers.d/backup <<<'backup ALL = (root) NOPASSWD: /opt/local/bin/rsync'
 ```